hmlongco/Factory/Sources/Factory/Factory.docc/Basics/Containers.md

 All containers conform to the ``SharedContainer`` protocol.
 That basically means that each one must have its own ``ContainerManager`` and implement a static `shared` instance.

-SharedContainer also defines some common functionality for each container, like the afrementioned `makes` convenience function.
+SharedContainer also defines some common functionality for each container, like the `unique` convenience function we've seen used throughout.

 Note that you can extend SharedContainer with your own Factory's.